Ayvan Angelov

-Ayvan Angelov (Bulgarian: Айвън Ангелов; born 10 October 2003) is a professional footballer who plays as a midfielder for Fratria.
+Ayvan Angelov (Bulgarian: Айвън Ангелов; born 10 October 2003) is a Bulgarian professional footballer who plays as a midfielder for Fratria.

 Career

 Born in Lovech, he started his career in the local Litex Lovech, before joining Levski Sofia Academy in 2015.
 He moved to Belasitsa Petrich in 2021, where he made his debut in the league.
 On 16 June 2021, he went on a successful trial with Lokomotiv Plovdiv and joined the club.
 He made his professional league debut with the club and also his debut in UEFA Europa Conference League.
 On 17 February 2022, he returned in Belasitsa.
 He had an important role for Belasitsa in their winning of Third League and returning in the professional football.

 On 23 November 2022, he signed with CSKA 1948 and played in second and third team.
 On 17 July 2023, he was sent on loan to Spartak Varna.

 In January 2024, his loan ended and his contract with CSKA 1948 ended by mutual agreement to join Yantra Gabrovo.

 On 19 June 2025, he officially signed a contract with Fratria for undisclosed fee.